Overview

 We loved

-The extensive facilities: from the different indoor and outdoor pools, 13 thermal experiences, and endless steam rooms and saunas, Buxton Crescent has not missed a trick.
+The extensive facilities: so much thought and knowledge has gone into the restoration.
+From the different indoor and outdoor rooftop pools with its town views, 13 thermal experiences, and endless steam rooms and saunas, Buxton Crescent has not missed a trick.

 The location: the ridiculously beautiful Peak District and quirky Victorian spa town make this a great place to retreat to.